ReactivePatterns/ReactiveJsComponents/README.md

 A logical component is similar to an Rx.Subject that is publishing only one type of event: the public state of the component.
 This is similar to the ValueObject concept: http://martinfowler.com/bliki/ValueObject.html .

-The implmentation of the LogicalComponent mixin is straightforward:
+The implementation of the LogicalComponent mixin is straightforward:

 ```
-    function LogicalComponent(logic) {
+    function LogicalComponent(eventStream, logic) {
         return {
-            getStream: function (eventStream) {
+            getStateStream: function (eventFilter) {
                 return Rx.Observable.return(logic.publishedStateMapper(logic.initialState)).concat(
-                    eventStream
+                    eventStream.filter(eventFilter)
                     .scan(logic.initialState, logic.eventProcessor)
                     .map(logic.publishedStateMapper))
             }